 A parent/guardian or eligible student may ask the District to remove certain scores of college entrance exams from their student's academic transcript.
+This includes the State assessments that includes a college and career readiness determination.
 Students often take college entrance examinations multiple times in order to improve their results.
 Test publishers provide the results from each examination taken to the student's high school.
 Schools must include each of these scores on the student's transcript, which may result in academic transcripts having multiple scores from a single college entrance exam.
 A parent/guardian or eligible student may not want certain scores to be sent to postsecondary institutions to which the student applies.
-To request the removal of scores on college entrance examinations, the parent/guardian or eligible student must submit a written request stating the name of each college entrance examination that is the subject of the request and the dates of the scores that are to be removed.
+To request the removal of these scores from a student's academic transcript, on college entrance examinations, the parent/guardian or eligible student must submit a written request to the building principal. stating the name of each college entrance examination that is the subject of the request and the dates of the scores that are to be removed.

-3. The right to request the amendment of the student's education records that the parent/ guardian or eligible student believes are inaccurate, irrelevant, or improper.
+3. The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate, irrelevant, or improper.